-American Civil War Uniforms
+American Civil War for Kids - Uniforms and Clothing

 When people talk about Civil War uniforms, some refer to the "blue" (North) and the "gray" (the South) based on the color of their uniforms.
 Other than some officers, uniforms were mostly covered with dirt and mud.
 It was difficult to wash clothing, especially on the march.